adeperio/base/README.md

 The bootstrap script also creates self signed certs for use in development.
 In the `sample.env` file, the `TLS.KEY`, `TLS.CERT`, and `TLS.CA` settings have default values for SSL used for development, so it's safe to copy these over to `development.env`.

 #### Running Base

+* Check that you have a running instance of Postgres and that your DB is live.
+* Make sure your port in your .env profile matches your running Postgres port
+* Make sure that you have an empty DB already created. gulp bootstrap does not create a DB automatically, just the tables

-And finally, to run the application, type:
+then to run the application, type:

 ```shell
 $ gulp